-The North East Link (NEL) Freeway Packages (NEL FP) is being delivered under the NEL Program (NELP) Environmental Management Framework (EMF), approved by the Minister of Planning, which details accountabilities for the implementation of the Environmental Performance Requirements (EPRs) in the development and delivery (including operation) of the NELP.
+The North East Link (NEL) Freeway Packages (NEL FP) is being delivered by Major Road Projects Victoria (MRPV) under the NEL Program (NELP) Environmental Management Framework (EMF), approved by the Minister of Planning, which details accountabilities for the implementation of the Environmental Performance Requirements (EPRs) in the development and delivery (including operation) of the NELP.
 The EPRs are a suite of performance-based environmental standards and outcomes that apply to the design, construction and operation of the NELP.

-NELP has appointed KPMG as the Independent Environmental Auditor (IEA) for the NEL Freeway Packages, in accordance with Section 2, Roles and Responsibilities, of the EMF.
+MRPV has appointed KPMG as the Independent Environmental Auditor (IEA) for the NEL Freeway Packages, in accordance with Section 2, Roles and Responsibilities, of the EMF.

-The IEA Scope of work for the Review and Verification assessment includes a desktop review of an Alliance Partner's environmental management and design documentation to assess compliance with the Program contract, including the EMF, EPRs, conditions of program approvals, and is in general accordance with the approved Urban Design Strategy (as applicable to the document(s) subject to review).
+The IEA scope of work for the Review and Verification assessment includes a desktop review of the Alliance Partner's environmental management and design documentation to assess compliance with the Program contract, including the EMF, EPRs, conditions of program approvals, and that works are in general accordance with the approved Urban Design Strategy (as applicable to the document(s) subject to review).